-Table 8.1 Modules to analyze MiCMoS trajectories (.dat format, see Section 5.1.3), with specified the files requested in input and the main ones produced as output.
-If a keybord input is required from the user, a flag "Y"is indicated in the "Dialog mode" column.
+Modules to analyze MiCMoS trajectories (.dat format, see Section 5.1.3), with specified the files requested in input and the main ones produced as output.
+If a keyboard input is required from the user, a flag "Y" is indicated in the "Dialog mode" column.